 The commercialization of health care is a burning agenda today.
 Healthcare is becoming more commercial than noble these days.
 The study of medicine is becoming costlier so is the profession of medicine.
 Doctors are not leaving any stone unturned to charge patients whatever they can.
 There is no regulation on hospitals and hence we don’t have anything like MRP or say standard rates for hospitals’ procedures.

-Hospitalization is turning into a choking condition where avoidance of treatment creates a threat to life or its quality and treatment of illness creates a threat of vicious circle of inflated bills and debts.
+Hospitalization is turning into a choking condition where avoidance of treatment creates a threat to life or its quality and treatment of illness creates a threat of a vicious circle of inflated bills and debts.

 Does this mean that one must never go to hospitals?
 Of course, this is inevitable.
 So, what one can do?
 Let’s look at the whole scenario with a view to managing this risk of inflated bills with the art of negotiation under the assumption that there is no medical insurance.

 1. Ask questions:

 Firstly, one must ask questions.
 Ask questions to one’s doctor about the disease, process of the procedure, the risk involved, alternative treatments available.
 Ask a question at the bill desk about the cost of the procedure to be carried.
-While asking the cost of procedure ask for all fees associated with the procedure e.g anesthesiologist, radiologist, laboratory costs, etc. Ask if the referred test is feasible to be done at other labs.
+While asking about the cost of procedure ask for all fees associated with the procedure e.g anesthesiologist, radiologist, laboratory costs, etc. Ask if the referred test is feasible to be done at other labs.

 When asking such questions one must try to get these details in writing.
 Though estimate in writing is no assurance as MRP it makes the information giver conscious to give information eliminating the factor of confusion.

 Also, ask questions at the pharmacy about the cost of medicines or injections one is asked to buy if any other alternative brand with the same combination but the lesser price is available.

 2. Do the research – don’t be an innocent victim: